 Jaundice is an emergency if the baby has a fever, has become listless, or is not feeding well.
 Jaundice may be dangerous in high-risk newborns.

 Careful monitoring of all babies during the first 5 days of life can prevent most complications of jaundice.
-Ideally, this includes:
+This includes:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.